 - Plaques or scales on the scalp.

 While the exact cause of psoriasis is not yet known, it may be caused by a problem with the immune system which causes inflammation.
-Psoriasis often runs in families but may skip generations.

 Psoriasis Treatment Options

 There are many different treatment options that can be used to treat the symptoms of psoriasis for a more comfortable daily routine.
-Some of the popular include:
+Some of the popular ones include:

 Topical Therapy